artmetla/DejaView/docs/concepts/config.md

 # Trace configuration

-Unlike many always-on logging systems (e.g. Linux's rsyslog, Android's logcat), in Perfetto all tracing data sources are idle by default and record data only when instructed to do so.
+Unlike many always-on logging systems (e.g. Linux's rsyslog, Android's logcat), in DejaView all tracing data sources are idle by default and record data only when instructed to do so.

 Data sources record data only when one (or more) tracing sessions are active.
-A tracing session is started by invoking the `perfetto` cmdline client and passing a config (see QuickStart guide for [Android](/docs/quickstart/android-tracing.md), [Linux](/docs/quickstart/linux-tracing.md), or [Chrome on desktop](/docs/quickstart/chrome-tracing.md)).
+A tracing session is started by invoking the `dejaview` cmdline client and passing a config (see QuickStart guide for [Android](/docs/quickstart/android-tracing.md), [Linux](/docs/quickstart/linux-tracing.md), or [Chrome on desktop](/docs/quickstart/chrome-tracing.md)).